Ace1928/eidos-brain/knowledge/recursive_patterns.md

 ### Combined Cycle Pattern
 Use `process_cycle` to store an experience and immediately recurse, appending reflective insights in a single step.

+## Recursive Summary Pattern
+Condense large memory collections by chunking and summarizing with `MemorySummarizer` as shown in the ``Recursive Summary Template``.